Le-monde-d-Ecorte/sleepymaid/README.md

-  start sleepymaid    Run the bot again if it's offline list                Get a full list of all available services stop sleepymaid     Stop the bot reboot sleepymaid   Reboot the bot
+  start sleepymaid    Run the bot again if it's offline list                Get a full list of all available services stop sleepymaid     Stop the bot restart sleepymaid  Reboot the bot
 ```